m-kratochvil/homelab/readmetest.md

       `https://dashboard.<region>.cloud.sap/ccadmin/master/object-storage/containers/repo/list`
     - Example URI to download a file from the `f5` directory, within a playbook task:
       `https://repo.qa-de-1.cloud.sap/f5/f5-appsvcs-3.18.0-4.noarch.rpm`
+    - Beware the Swift capacity is limited, do not use it for purposes other than this repository external storage
 - **Documentation:**
   - playbook are to be documented in the respective playbook directories
   - links to the playbook specific documentation to be added to the main readme.md (this one)